mistakia/nano-community/docs/getting-started-users/acquiring.md

 ## Purchasing

-Because Nano is an emerging technology, it is not yet easy to purchase and therefore has limited availability, volume, and liquidity.
+Because Nano (XNO) is an emerging technology, it is not yet easy to purchase and therefore has limited availability, volume, and liquidity.
 Over time, its availability will improve with further adoption and development.

 In the meantime, there are two main ways to purchase Nano: